vicc/chameleon/README.md

 If you run into problems, please open up an issue.
 I also actively welcome pull requests.
 By contributing to Chameleon you agree that your contributions will be licensed under its MIT license.

 If you use the Chameleon framework in your app I would love to hear about it!
 Drop me a line at madewithchameleon@gmail.com or hit me up on [twitter](http://twitter.com/viccsmind).

-##Special Thanks
-Huge thanks to the following people for helping make Chameleon possible (seriously).

-* **Asia Kwan** *(Wondering where the super awesome name idea for this framework came from?
-Thank her awesome mind!
-Not only did she pitch many ideas and suggestions, but she also reworded the entire documentation on here to make it more clear, concise, and eloquent).*

-* **[Saul López](https://twitter.com/SaaauuuuL)** *(MIT Genius.
-He aided with several algorithms, including color difference formulas and euclidian distances).*

-* **[Marlon López](https://twitter.com/marlonmaxmm)** *(King Beta Tester.
-He filtered ideas and tested the framework in its various stages.
-S/O: Thanks for all the time you dedicated to listening about this)!*

-* **[Ahmet Sulek](https://twitter.com/ahmetsulek)**  *(Chameleon was inspired by my constant use of [FlatUIColors](http://flatuicolors.com) which is an awesome project that Ahmet built.
-Half of the colors used in Chameleon stemmed from his project!).*

-## To Do List (In no particular order)
-* ~~Cocoapod Support~~
-* Update Sample App
-* Xcode In-App Documentation
-* Swift Version
-* Color Scheme From Images
-* Flatify Support for other Controllers
-* UIAppearance Convenience Methods
-* Switch from RGB values over to HSB

 ##Documentation
 All methods, properties, and types available in the Chameleon Framework are documented below.
 Although many people are not huge fans of macro files, I have included an optional "shorthand syntax" for each of the methods, properties, and types documented below.